totara/totara-docker-dev/README.md

 docker-compose up
 ```

-Open one of the hosts provided, i.e. http://totara.56.local and you should see the installation page for Totara.
+Open one of the hosts, i.e. http://totara.56.local in your browser.
+You should see the installation page for Totara.